-- 11. Is there a fit-for-purpose media plan to deal with the media following an unforeseen event, crisis or disaster situation? - 12.
+Does it include contractual requirements of suppliers that specify agreed call-out response times and effort? - 11.
+Is there a fit-for-purpose media plan to deal with the media following an unforeseen event, crisis or disaster situation? - 12.
 Is there a formal schedule of business continuity testing and is this actually carried out?
 Does this include a range of activities from desktop testing through to realistic crisis scenario testing? - 13.
 Are post-test reports written, disseminated throughout the organisation to relevant management and provided to the audit committee? - 14.
-Are improvement actions from business continuity tests recorded, remediated by management in a timely way, and actively followed-up to ensure the actions are properly implemented?
+Are improvement actions from business continuity tests recorded, remediated by management in a timely way, and actively followed-up to ensure the actions get properly done?